2015-lizaiyang/webpack-cn/docs/configuration.md

 An array of extensions that should be used to resolve modules.
 For example, in order to discover CoffeeScript files, your array should contain the string `".coffee"`.

-> Default: `["", ".webpack.js", ".web.js", ".js"]`
+> 默认: `["", ".webpack.js", ".web.js", ".js"]`

-**IMPORTANT**: Setting this option will override the default, meaning that webpack will no longer try to resolve modules using the default extensions.
+**重要信息**: Setting this option will override the default, meaning that webpack will no longer try to resolve modules using the default extensions.
 If you want modules that were required with their extension (e.g. `require('./somefile.ext')`) to be properly resolved, you **must** include an empty string in your array.
 Similarly, if you want modules that were required without extensions (e.g. `require('underscore')`) to be resolved to files with ".js" extensions, you **must** include `".js"` in your array.

 ### `resolve.packageMains`